To remove a dried paint coating, you must use a strong solvent. So, can you use lacquer thinner to remove paint?

 - Wipe the paint off the metal.

-- Rinse the metal with clean water to remove leftover lacquer thinner.
+- Rinse the metal with clean water.

 Though lacquer thinner can be used to remove paint from metal, it’s better to use gentler solvents to prevent damage.
 Paint removers designed for metal surfaces are a better choice.